multiple hobbies on a desk

 The term “Scanner” was coined by author and career coach Barbara Sher to describe people who are intensely curious, wildly multi-passionate, and creatively driven by exploration rather than specialization.

 Instead of walking a straight and narrow career path, scanners want to explore the whole map.
+We want to try things.
+Learn everything.
+Dabble.
+Master.
+Move on.

 Not because we can’t commit, but because curiosity is our fuel.